KARAN-D05/Gate-Level-Perceptron/README.md

  - Pop-Count based pattern detector developed and tested ✓
  - Detector Version 0 series implemented in Verilog ✓

-## 🔜 Future Version - Cybernetic Feedback-Driven Adaptive Learning System
+## 🔜 Future Version - Feedback-Driven Adaptive Learning System
 - Feedback-driven adaptation on top of the existing popcount-based judgement mechanism.
 - Automatic threshold adjustment based on feedback which would allow the detector to gradually converge towards an appropriate threshold.
 - It would form basis of simple self-learning adaptive system that would be capable of altering its decision boundaries.